Tharunraj-s/Haarcascade-face-eye-detection/README.md

 # Haarcascade-face-eye-detection
 Check for python updates
+Install opencv-python by
+'''
+pip install opencv-python
+'''
-Install opencv-python by typing '''pip install opencv-python''' in cmd The haarcascade XML model file is included run the file
+The haarcascade XML model file is included run the file